This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Guru is a lesser-known platform, but it’s still a good option.

 Guru takes 5%–9% of your earnings, depending on your membership plan.
 The basic plan is free, and the rest are paid.
-Here’s the link to see what you get with each plan.
+Here, you can see what you get with each plan.

 Availability: Although many clients on this platform seek programmers and developers, you can still find numerous customers looking for proofreaders and copy editors.
 These jobs are listed in Guru’s “Writing & Translation” category.